oceanprotocol-archive/osmosis-driver-interface/README.md

 ## Code style

-The information about code style in python is documented in this two links [python-developer-guide](https://github.com/oceanprotocol/dev-ocean/blob/master/doc/development/python-developer-guide.md) and [python-style-guide](https://github.com/oceanprotocol/dev-ocean/blob/master/doc/development/python-style-guide.md).
+The information about code style in python is documented in these two links [python-developer-guide](https://github.com/oceanprotocol/dev-ocean/blob/master/doc/development/python-developer-guide.md) and [python-style-guide](https://github.com/oceanprotocol/dev-ocean/blob/master/doc/development/python-style-guide.md).

 ## Testing

 Automatic tests are setup via Travis, executing `tox`.
-Our test use pytest framework.
+Our tests use the pytest framework.

 ## New Version

 The `bumpversion.sh` script helps to bump the project version.
-You can execute the script using as first argument {major|minor|patch} to bump accordingly the version.
+You can execute the script using {major|minor|patch} as first argument to bump the version accordingly.

 ## License